Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 kubectl config use-context darnell

-Distributing Credentials to Users via Vault
+Distributing Credentials via Vault

 vault policy write darnell-policy - <<EOF